Surfing in cold temperatures can be mentally and physically challenging.

-The average winter sea temperatire is 6-8 degrees Celsius (42-46 degrees Fahrenheit), so many people even go thicker and wear a full hooded wetsuit that is 6mm/5mm or 5.5mm/4.5mm thick.
+Because the winter ocean temperature can range between 7 to 10°C (45 to 50°F), lots of surfers wear a full hooded wetsuit that is 6mm/5mm or 5.5mm/4.5mm thick.
 Like this one below (also discussed at Recommended Gear – Best Wetsuits):

 It is also important to make sure your wetsuit is in good condition, without any holes, rips or tears that will let the cold water in.
 This usually means, you will want to wear your best or newest wetsuit in the winter and rotate it out when it no longer keeps you warm.

 It is pretty easy to determine if your wetsuit is warm enough.
-Go surfing for 2-3 hours, if you complain a lot on the ride home about how cold you were, you probably need a warmer wetsuit.
+Go surfing for 2-3 hours and if you complain a lot on the ride home, you probably need a warmer wetsuit.